TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 In the previous section we have discussed a conditionally stable scheme to solve the wave equation, namely, the FTBS scheme.
 This scheme is constructed based on the explicit Euler scheme and the upwind difference scheme.
 A main disadvantage of this scheme is that is only first order accurate both in time and space.
-However, there exists a scheme that is second-order accurate but also stable, albeit conditionally, for oscillatory motion.
+However, there exists a scheme that is second order accurate but also stable, albeit conditionally, for *oscillatory motion*.
 This scheme is known as the **leapfrog** scheme.
 It is devised based on central differences both in time and space and is given by

 $$